Victory Boxing Board

 Hello, I am Hayden Thompson and have the privilege of being a board member of the Victory Boxing Charitable Trust.
 I have been involved with Victory Boxing since January 2014 when I was training for my first corporate boxing match at Fight 4 Victory 2.
 It was the involvement with Victory Boxing back then that pulled me into the gym after my fight and I really got to see the great work being done in the Community by the dedicated and hard-working group at Victory Boxing.

-My wife Francine and I own and run Pomeroy’s Coffee & Tea Company here in Nelson and we have three children aged 13, 11, 9.
-In my spare time I am either on my mountain bike, skiing or just enjoying the outdoors.
+My wife Francine and I own and run Pomeroy’s Coffee & Tea Company here in Nelson and we have three children aged 19, 17, 15.
+In my spare time I am either on the golf course, skiing or just enjoying the outdoors.

 Hayden Thompson